-The Peer Content Caching and Retrieval: HTTP Extensions specifyProtocol is a new content encoding, PeerDist, that can be used in set of extensions to the Hypertext Transfer Protocol (HTTP/) 1.1.
-In particular, this protocol specifies the mechanism used by that allows an HTTP/1.1 client and an HTTP/1.1 server to communicate to each other encode content using PeerDist Content Encoding.
+The Peer Content Caching and Retrieval: HTTP Extensions Protocol is a set of extensions to the Hypertext Transfer Protocol (HTTP) 1.1 that allows an HTTP/1.1 client and an HTTP/1.1 server to encode content using PeerDist Content Encoding.
 This encoding enables the client to participate in peer content caching and retrieval.
-PeerDist content encoding Content Encoding is utilized by the Peer Content Caching and Retrieval service framework to allow the client to discover and download content from peer content servers.
+PeerDist Content Encoding is utilized by the Peer Content Caching and Retrieval service framework to allow the client to discover and download content from peer content servers.